- About FTRF

 Each of the Divisions and Round Tables of the American Library Association shall be encouraged to send a representative to the meetings of the Board of Trustees, and the representatives shall be accorded the rights and privileges of Trustees except the right to vote.

 Section 3.
 Tenure.
 The Elected Trustees shall serve a term of two (2) years.
+After serving two consecutive two year terms, an Elected Trustee may not be nominated for a third consecutive term.
+A former Elected Trustee may be nominated after one year off the Board.
 Ex-Officio Trustees shall serve during their term of office as specified in Section 2(b) hereof.
 Trustees shall take office at the final session of the board held in conjunction with the American Library Association Annual Conference.
 All Trustees shall serve until their successors are elected and qualified.

 Section 4.
 Time and Manner of Election and Appointment of Trustees.